arberx/summarize/README.md

  This command would summarize this example article, using a **optimal sentence(centroid)** scheme and output the **10** top sentences.

+# Data Set

+The datasets used in the project were gathered manaully.
+They are located in the **/summaries/articleTexts/** folder.
+The sites we used to gather the article were: Bloomberg, CNN, Mgoblog, and Washington Post.

+An example of the file naming scheme: 'b_0' which represents that this article was taken from Bloomberg.com.
+Similary 'm' for Mgoblog, 'c' for CNN, and 'w' for the Washington Post.

+The articles were then manually summarized.
+This involved a person reading the article, and choosing the top 5 sentences in the text that best represent(summarize) the article.
+These 5 sentences were then used as a golden standard to compare our methods.

 # File Explanation